tranqkhue/bugcar_archieved/README.md

 - `#!/usr/bin/env python2`
 - `# -*- coding: utf-8 -*-`

+And also make sure that Python scripts are executable of the error `Couldn't find executable named` would happen!

 Make sure the nodes in the workspace following rules:
 - Correct topics
 - Correct message types